 From routine, to severe, to weird, to even funny.
 In my practice, I’ve started to see some common reoccurrences emerge.
 After consulting some colleagues of mine, they seem to have noticed a few patterns too.
 So, I’ve compiled 10 points that stick out the most.

 Common concerns, incidents and what your RMTs are really thinking!
-Here are 10 things your RMT wants you to know:
+Here are 10 things your RMT wants you to know about massage therapy:

 Is this normal?
 My ____ does this.
 My ______ has that.
 Outside of orthopaedic concerns, you would be surprised what patients ask their RMTs.
 Do other people have hair there?
 My skin has cellulite there, is that normal?
 As regulated health care professionals, we do our best to answer your questions within our scope of practice, and if you are really concerned, go to see your Doctor (we will probably refer you if we are concerned, too).
 But, more than likely, it’s normal.